nikitaheumann/nikitaheumann/README.md

 # Nikita Heumann

-Building something new with [@changkun](https://github.com/changkun).
+Building something new.
 Ex-BCG Platinion, Sixt, Volkswagen.
 Munich.

 I started on a Volkswagen shop floor at 18 as a mechatronics apprentice, then spent 10+ years bringing software into automotive R&D, production planning and ERP, rail infrastructure, mobility and AI pricing.
 At BCG Platinion I was a hands-on contributor to an internal platform for agentic software delivery, 100+ contributions, and led an AI agent for requirements specification into production.
 B.Eng. in mechatronics, MBA from HHL Leipzig with a semester at NYU Stern.